What does psalm 32 say about confessing your sins?

 I have since learned that the word “blessed” means “happy”.

 Happy is the one whose transgressions are forgiven, whose sins are covered.
 Happy is the one whose sin the Lord does not count against them.

 I don’t think we often attribute our unhappiness to the unconfessed sin in our lives.
 More often than not we blame our discontent on our circumstances or on what others have done to us instead of checking hearts and confessing our sins before God.

 When we submit to the Holy Spirit’s work in us – convicting us of sin – we open the door to happiness, to relief, to freedom.
 If we are His, he won’t let us have peace until we bring our sin before Him.
 We will be miserable until we confess our sins.
 “When I kept silent, my bones wasted away through my groaning all day long.
 For day and night your hand was heavy upon me; my strength was sapped as in the heat of summer.”

 Once through the door, it is necessary to speak specifically to God regarding our sin.
-We must lay it before Him, recognizing what it is, rejecting it.
+We must lay it before Him, recognizing what it is, confessing it and then rejecting it.
 When God spoke to me through these verses I realized just how much my sin had affected my relationship with Him.
 The chasm was great.
-This is really what caused my unhappiness-the great distance my sin had created between my Lord and I.
+This is really what caused my unhappiness-the great distance my sin had created between my Lord and me.

 Matthew Henry wrote about the power of repentance: